pablocarb/PathwayDesign/README.md

 # PathwayDesign
-This is site is dedicated to discussing, developing and creating tools for **metabolic pathway design**.
+This site is dedicated to discussing, developing and creating tools for **metabolic pathway design**.